-There is so much happening around Knaresborough to get you in the festive spirit, so make sure you allow time to explore our historic town and all it has to offer:
+There is lots happening around Knaresborough to get you feeling festive, so make sure you allow time to explore our beautiful town and all it has to offer:

 Stage Area Entertainment